Rudeus/cubrid-manual/en/admin/admin_utils.rst

         *   for meta info : The memory usage of the metadata used to track and manage the total heap memory usage

-    *   File Name : Name of the CUBRID source code file and line number where the heap memory allocation occurred
+    *   File Name : The name of the CUBRID source code file and the line number where the heap memory allocation occurred

     *   Memory Usage(Ratio) : Heap memory usage (Ratio compared to the total heap memory usage)